Propagation of regularity for Monge-Amp\`ere exhaustions and Kobayashi metrics: The proof of the Propagation of Regularity Theorem

 We may now observe that, differentiating both sides of \eqref{5.37} along the vector fields $ \wh e_{t|\a}$ and $\wh e_{t|\bar \a}$ and using the property that they commute with $\frac{d}{dt} + X'$ by \eqref{starina}, the derivatives $\wh e_{t|\a}(\phi_{(n)t| \bar \b}^\g)$ and $\wh e_{t|\bar \a}(\phi_{(n)t| \bar \b}^\g)$ are solutions of a system of the form \eqref{realanalytic}, in which the right hand side is linear in the unknowns.
-Using once again Sublemma \ref{sublemma} and the linearity of the equations along the complex characteristic, we conclude that such derivatives are well defined at all points of $[0,t_o] \times K$, with $\cC^0$-norm bounded above by the $\cC^0$ norms of their initial values times some fixed constant.
-Since the initial values $\psi_{(n)\bar \b}^\g$ converge in $\cC^{k,\a}$-norm to $\phi_{J\bar \b}^\g$, with $k \geq 2$, we conclude that also the family of derivatives $\wh e_{t|\a}(\phi_{(n) t|\bar \b}^\g)$ and $\wh e_{t|\bar \a}(\phi_{(n) t|\bar \b}^\g)$ are equibounded.
+Using once again Sublemma \ref{sublemma} and the linearity of the equations along the complex characteristic, we conclude that such derivatives are well defined at all points of $[0,t_o] \times K$, with $\cC^0$-norm bounded above by the $\cC^0$-norms of their initial values times some fixed constant.
+Since the initial values $\psi_{(n)\bar \b}^\g$ converge in $\cC^{k-1,\a}$-norm to $\phi_{J\bar \b}^\g$, with $k \geq 2$, we conclude that also the family of derivatives $\wh e_{t|\a}(\phi_{(n) t|\bar \b}^\g)$ and $\wh e_{t|\bar \a}(\phi_{(n) t|\bar \b}^\g)$ are equibounded.
 From this, the equicontinuity of the solutions $\phi_{(n) t|\bar \b}^\g$ follows, as claimed.

-As direct consequence of Ascoli-Arzel\`a Theorem, we now get that the sequence of solutions $\phi_{(n) t|\bar \b}^\g$ converges in $\cC^0$-norm to the components of the family of deformation tensors $\phi_t$, with initial value $\phi_{t = 0} = \phi_J$.
-An argument that is basically the same of the one used for proving equiboundedness of $\cC^1$ norms shows that also all derivatives up to order $k$ of the solutions $\phi_{(n) t|\bar \b}^\g$ are equibounded, proving in this way that the limit $\phi_t$ is at least of class $\cC^{k-1}$.
+As direct consequence of Ascoli-Arzel\`a Theorem, the sequence of solutions $\phi_{(n) t|\bar \b}^\g$ converges in $\cC^0$-norm to the components of the family of deformation tensors $\phi_t$, with initial value $\phi_{t = 0} = \phi_J$.
+An argument that is basically the same as the one used for proving equiboundedness of $\cC^1$-norms shows that also all derivatives up to order $k-1$ of the solutions $\phi_{(n) t|\bar \b}^\g$ are equibounded, proving in this way that the limit $\phi_t$ is at least of class $\cC^{k-1}$.
 In particular, it follows that the limit is a solution to the first order differential problem \eqref{5.40}.